New Caledonia in the 21st century

-This study abroad subject will be taught in Nouméa, New Caledonia over 14 days in the first half of July 2019, dates to be confirmed.
+This study abroad subject will be taught in Nouméa, New Caledonia over a two week period in the first half of July 2019, dates to be confirmed.

 - Ample opportunities to practice your French with the local students and people

-- 3 days/nights at a Tribal village in Northern Province
+- Stay at a Tribal village in Northern Province

 - Visit to La Maison du Livre